fortrabbit/docs/13.dns/aname-alias-records.md

     route: /dns/apex-domains
     property: docs
   - title: WWW forwarding
-    route: /dns/www-forwarding
+    route: /dns/domain-forwarding
     property: docs
 ---

 The functionality is also called CNAME flattening (the hostname target is resolved to the IP).

+## ANAME records are currently not actively supported

+Due to possible upcoming breaking features we ask you to use the forwarding service and no ANAME/ALIAS records with our service for now. :ContactUs

+## Domain providers with ANAME support

 More and more [domain / dns providers](/14.integrations/10.domain-providers.md) are supporting ANAME / ALIAS records:

 - [AWS Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html)
 - [Cloudflare: CNAME flattening](https://developers.cloudflare.com/dns/cname-flattening/), also see [Cloudflare integration](/14.integrations/cloudflare.md)